jaxidian/stackbit-blog/content/_index.md

       architect, tester, business analyst, systems analyst, change management engineer, development manager, project manager, debugger, bug-writer, and a lot more for the past couple decades.
 I've had an empahsis in the healthcare and energy industries.
-I've had a focus on web, cloud, and machine learning technologies.
+I've had a focus on web, cloud, and machine learning technologies.<br/><br/>
-      I hope that some of my experiences can help some of your challenges.
-Cheers!<br/><br/>
       I'm going to talk about some geeky things here.
 I will sometimes just cover the tech.
 At other times I'll be quite opinionated.
 I hope you'll be either educated or entertained.
-I have not made any express or implied warranties or representations that the words provided by this site cure any ailments.
+I hope that some of my experiences can help some of your challenges.
+Cheers!
     actions:
       - label: Contact Me
         url: /contact